JustinRobbins7/CSCI-8420-Team-1/Assurance Cases for SSE.md

 - [Upgrading urllib3](https://github.com/liberapay/liberapay.com/pull/1487)
 - [Impersonation vulnerability](https://github.com/liberapay/liberapay.com/pull/1364)

-Liberapay also had discussion around implementing automated patches, but it has yet to be done. ([Automated Patches Discussion](https://github.com/liberapay/liberapay.com/issues/1305))
+Liberapay also had a discussion around implementing automated patches, but it has yet to be done. ([Automated Patches Discussion](https://github.com/liberapay/liberapay.com/issues/1305))

-Lastly, Liberapay also has a hacker bounty program where they invite anyone to flag potential vulnerability. ([Hacker Bounty Website](https://github.com/liberapay/liberapay.com/issues/549))
+Lastly, Liberapay also has a hacker bounty program where they invite anyone to flag a potential vulnerability. ([Hacker Bounty Website](https://github.com/liberapay/liberapay.com/issues/549))

 *E10* \
 Liberapay has an admin page and tools that allow admins to do various actions such as blacklisting suspicious accounts, altering the database, and more.
 To limit damage in the case where an admin account is compromised, Liberapay has instilled rate limit on the admin accounts as well. ([Rate limit For Admin Actions](https://github.com/liberapay/liberapay.com/pull/1379))